feefs/laboratory/soft-serve/README.md

 ![](architecture.png)

 Set up a GCE vm instance running [Soft Serve](https://github.com/charmbracelet/soft-serve) by following [this guide](https://charm.sh/blog/self-hosted-soft-serve/) on the charm.sh blog
+- Add an A DNS record to map your `<domain>` to the GCE vm external ip address
+- Add a VPC firewall rule to enable SSHing into another port for login, since the default port will be configured to use Soft Serve

 Follow [Git on the Server](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server) to enable `git clone`
 - A new `git` user needs to be created